johnwargo/johnwargo-static-11ty/src/posts/2025/info-orbs.md

 When I assembled all the parts and deployed the compiled sketch to the device, one of the orbs was blank and the one next to it had content overlapping on it.
 I hopped on the project's Discord and after a quick search I found the solution.

-The project apparantly uses the `cs` pin on the displays to select which display gets which content.
+The project apparently uses the `cs` pin on the displays to select which display gets which content.
 When soldering the last display, I did two things wrong.
 I didn't make a solid solder connection on the Ground (`gnd`) pin and I also didn't seem to have enough solder on the `cs` pin.
 I touched up all the connections on the failed display and everything worked perfectly (as you can see from the image).

 I'll let you know when I get the extra sat of parts and start building my wooden enclosure.
 In the mean time, I'm 3D printing an enclosure for it right now.